Our vision:

 Does your drinking water come from a private well or a public water system?

-* A private well is one that serves up to two residential connections.
+Private well: serves up to two residential connections.

-** The state defines a public water system as any well that serves more than one residential connection and classifies them by number of users.
-Group B systems serve between 3 and 14 connections.
 Group A systems serve 15 or more connections or 25 or more people per day for 60 or more days a year.

 What You Need to Know About Properties Connected to a Septic System

-Before buying or selling a home, make sure that you know what the status of the septic system is by having the Health District do a records review and site inspection of the septic system, and provide you with a written report of the findings.
-It is not only a good idea to protect your investment, but it is also the law (Kitsap Public Health Board Ordinance 2008A-01, Section 13.D.).
+Before buying or selling a home connected to a septic tank, make sure that you know the status of the septic system.
+Kitsap Public Health District can review records, inspect the system, and provide you with a written report of what we find.
+This is a great way to help protect your investment and follow regulations (Kitsap Public Health Board Ordinance 2008A-01, Section 13.D).

 2024 Property Conveyance Inspection Findings

-1676 property conveyance inspections (PCI) for septic were completed in 2024.
+1,676 property conveyance inspections for septic were completed in 2024.
 Of those, 464 (28%) had significant deficiencies identified.

 Avoiding Common Problems on Property Conveyance Inspections

-Encroachment - don’t build or park on your primary or reserve drainfield.
+Don’t build or park on your primary or reserve drainfield.
 Primary and reserve drainfield areas are intended to be maintained clear for maintenance and for future use.

-Maintenance accessibility - For alternative systems, keep components accessible for maintenance.
+For alternative systems, keep components accessible for maintenance.

 Stay within the designed capacity of your drainfield design.
 To find out how many bedrooms your septic is approved for, search for your records through our GIS Search.